-I’m a third-year PhD student in English specializing in medieval literature, with interests in digital humanities, medieval science, manuscript studies, and medievalisms in popular media.
+I’m a PhD student in English specializing in medieval literature, with interests in digital humanities, medieval science, manuscript studies, and affect theory.
 Previously, my work has centered on a range of manuscripts including bestiaries, scientific miscellanies, and most recently a 15th-century French copy of the Regime du Corps.
-My current research examines how contemporary ideas about medieval literature and premodern processes of feeling map onto modern constructions of emotion, nostalgia, and historical memory, through analysis of medieval literary and medical texts and multimodal forms of media about the Middle Ages.
+Currently, I am writing a dissertation about the representation of melancholy in medieval English literature, a project which brings together ecocriticsm, disability studies, and affect theory to demonstrate the multivalence of medieval perspectives on mental experience.

 In addition to my work as a medievalist, I am a freelance writer working on cultural criticism and new media, including writing about games and film.
-Some of my recent work can be found here and here.
+A complete list of my freelance work can be found on the Portfolio page.

 Presenter and Co-Chair, CUNY ESA Conference, “Approaches to the Apocalypse”.
 12 March 2021.

 Panelist, “Portfolio Showcase” event in the CUNY Graduate Center English Department’s “Friday Forum” series.
 “Madness and Life Writing in Medieval European Literature.”
 13 September 2019.